learn-co-curriculum/ruby-oo-complex-objects-design-principles/README.md

 ## Objectives

-1. Undestand what is meant by "design" in the context of coding.
+1. Define "design" in the context of coding.
-2. Understand why design principles are important for you as a programmer.
+2. Explain why design principles are important for you as a programmer.
 3. Learn some of the basic design principles that object orientated programmers employ.